olets/zsh-transient-prompt/README.md

     # Minimal prompt config from the zsh-transient-prompt README
     ###

-    # Prompt is a line break if this isn't the first command line, CWD, line break, `%` or -if user is privileged- `#`
+    # Prompt is a line break if this isn't the first command line, then CWD, then a line break, then `%` or -if user is privileged- `#`
     TRANSIENT_PROMPT_PROMPT='%(2v.'$'\n.)%~'$'\n''%# '

     # Right prompt is the previous command's non-zero exit code, if any, in bold red